ibm-watson-embedded-business-assistant/eba-example-agents/docs/lab/endpoints/Render.md

 }
 ```

-Workspace supports two types of render formats--Messages and Files, where Messages can contain the fields `{ text, title, color, actor }` and Files can contain the fields `{name, body, dims}`.
-You can also render a JSON array of both types as the example above shows.
-Note that `dims` is an attribute required for image attachments.
+Workspace supports two types of render formats--Message, File, or a JSON array of both.

+Message:

+    - text: the actual natural language text answering users question
+    - title: title heading displayed over response
+    - color: the color of nl text
+    - actor: the entity responsible for sending the message

+File:

+    - name: the name of the file attachment
+    - body: data content of the attachment
+    - dims: dimensions of the image attachment (used for images only)

+The example above demonstrates how to send an array of both types of formats.